 The brownie layer is fudgy and chewy, while the peanut butter layer is soft and dense.
 Kevin and I both thought the peanut butter filling was reminiscent of a Reese’s peanut butter cup filling.
+Readers say the same about these peanut butter cookies and peanut butter filled brownie cookies, too!
 Yes, these brownies are basically a giant pan of Reese’s cups.

 Need I say more?

 These insane brownies should really come with a warning label!Print

 Chewy, fudgy homemade chocolate brownies stuffed with a peanut butter filling and topped with peanut butter and chocolate chips.
 If you like peanut butter cups, you’ll love these!

 - 8 ounces (228g) coarsely chopped quality semi-sweet chocolate*

 - 1/4 cup (50g) packed light brown sugar